Portuguese Sweet Bread in Hawaii

 Hawaii’s version of Portuguese sweet bread has now taken many forms.
 As a result, it may not have the same classic appearance of traditional pão doce.
 Today, there are a number of bakeries making sweet bread in the form of rolls and hamburger-sized buns.
 They can also be found in just about any supermarket in the islands.

-There are even numerous restaurants that bake their own version of the mouth-watering bread on their menu.
-But in general, such items are no longer referred to as Portuguese sweet bread and are simply referred to as sweet bread, sweet rolls, sweet buns, etc. Some enterprising companies like to refer to them as Hawaiian sweet bread to make them more marketable; but make no mistake, the latest generation of sweet breads in the Aloha State owes their existence to the Portuguese immigrants that taught the people of Hawaii how to bake them as well as enjoy them.
+There are even numerous restaurants that bake their own version of the mouth-watering bread.
+But in general, people no longer refer to them as Portuguese sweet bread.
+Instead, most now simply refer to them as sweet bread.
+Some enterprising companies even refer to them as Hawaiian sweet bread.
+But make no mistake, the latest generation of sweet breads in Hawaii owe their existence to Portuguese immigrants.
+They were the ones who taught the people of Hawaii how to bake as well as enjoy them.